liamvdv/mkpyp/README.md

 # install the requirements and install 'mkpyp' as editable package
 make install

+# autorun pre commit, needs .git directoy | manually run with pre-commit
+pre-commit install
 ```

 ## Dependency Management
 The location of where dependencies are declared depends on their scope.

 - Package dependencies must be put into `pyproject.toml [project] .dependencies`.
 - Opt-in dependencies must be put into `pyproject.toml [project] .optional-dependencies`.